HellsCrimson/AuthGov/README.md

 # Login :
 You feel uncomfortable when centralizing all your document/proof of identity in an unsecure app?
 So do we.
-That's why AuthGov provide you a safest way to loggin on the app: an hardware USB key.
+That's why AuthGov provide you a safest way to login on the app: an hardware USB key.
 This key will allow you to connect on AuthGoov but also contains the key to undecrypted all your data.

 Need to prove your identity on a governement website ?